Code-Screen/Code-Screen.github.io/docs/listTests.md

 ### Response

-The response from this endpoint will be the following JSON:
+If the request has succeeded, the response will be a `200 OK` containing JSON with the following properties:

 ```
 [